Uncertainty Quantification for High Dimensional Sparse Nonparametric Additive Models: Methodology

 \subsection{Point Estimates, Confidence Intervals and Prediction Intervals}

-Repeating the above procedure multiple times will result in a fiducial sample for $(M, \sigma, \bbeta)$ which can be used for inference, in a similar manner as for a Bayesian posterior sample.
-Instead of selecting one single model, $r(M)$ in~(\ref{eq:rM}) estimates how likely each candidate model would be the true model; this affects the models being selected in the fiducial sample.
+Repeating the above procedure multiple times will result in a fiducial sample for $(M, \sigma, \bbeta)$ which can be used for inference, in a manner similar to that for a Bayesian posterior sample.
+Instead of selecting one single model, the $r(M)$ approximated in~(\ref{eq:rM}) estimates how likely each candidate model would be the true model; this affects the models being selected in the fiducial sample.
 For $\sigma$, one can use the average or median of all $\tilde{\sigma}$'s as a point estimate, and the $\alpha/2$ and $1-\alpha/2$ percentiles to construct a $100(1-\alpha)\%$ confidence interval.
+Similarly, a confidence interval for $E(Y_i|\bx_i)$ given the observation $(\bx_i,Y_i)$ can be found by computing the percentiles from $\bz_s \tilde{\bbeta}$, where $\bz_s$ is the spline representation of $\bx_i$.
+In addition, prediction intervals for $\bY$ can be obtained by taking the percentiles from $\bZ\tilde{\bbeta}+\tilde{\sigma} \bW$, where $\bW\sim N(\bf{0},I_n)$.